[?] Subscribe To This Site

 He also had a quirky attitude that made him easy to watch as a child.
 The only other show I can say I enjoyed more was Mr. Wizard, but the two shows shared a lot of similarities.

-Barry's Response - I never saw this, Brad, but I understand that it was quite significant in its day.
+Barry's Response - I've never seen this, Brad, but I understand it was important in its day.

 Search this site for more information now.